katsuhisamaruyama/jxplatform2/README.md

 Each CFGStatement node holds a define-set and a use-set of references to fields, local variables, and method calls.
 The define-set contains fields and local variables defined in an expression corresponding to the node.
 The use-set contains fields and local variables used in the expression and method calls performed.

 * JReference - Represents a reference to a field, or a local variable, or a method
+* JMethodReference - Represents reference to a called method or a called constructor
 * JFieldReference - Represents a reference to an accessed field
-* JLocalReference - Represents a reference to an accessed local variable
+* JLocalVarReference - Represents a reference to an accessed local variable
-* JMethodReference - Represents reference to a called method or a called constructor
-* JVirtualReference - represents a reference to a virtual variable (that stores a return value or an argument value)
+* JInvisibleReference - represents a reference to an invisible variable (that stores a return value or an argument value)

-Besides, the following three elements can be retrieved when given information on a project.

-* JClass - Provides concise information on a class
-* JMethod - Provides concise information on a method
-* JField - Provides concise information on a field

 ### PDG (Program Dependence Graph)